Waste storage

 All waste has the potential to pollute the environment if you do not handle or store it properly.

-To store other people's waste, you may need a waste management licence or a pollution prevention and control (PPC) permit.
+In Northern Ireland, you will need a waste management licence or a pollution prevention and control (PPC) permit to store other peoples waste.

-If your waste is going to be reused or recycled, you can register an exemption to store various amounts of non-hazardous waste securely, depending on the waste type.
+In Northern Ireland, if your waste is going to be reused or recycled, you can register an exemption to store various amounts of non-hazardous waste securely, depending on the waste type.

 You should give instructions to all employees and contractors working at your premises on how to handle and dispose of each type of waste you produce.
 Check regularly that your employees and contractors are following these instructions.